MultiCraft/repixture/mods/player_api/README.md

-The API documentation is copied from from Minetest Game 5.8.0. originally by celeron55, Perttu Ahola <celeron55@gmail.com> (LGPLv2.1+), continued by Minetest developers and contributors (LGPLv2.1+), changed for Repixture by Wuzzy (LGPLv2.1+).
+The API documentation is copied from from Minetest Game 5.8.0. originally by celeron55, Perttu Ahola <celeron55@gmail.com> (LGPLv2.1+), continued by Luanti developers and contributors (LGPLv2.1+), changed for Repixture by Wuzzy (LGPLv2.1+).

 Everything else written by Wuzzy (LGPLv2.1+).